savinshaij/FamilyConnect/README.md

 <p align="center">
   <b>Private, secure, and engaging platform to connect and celebrate family moments together</b><br/>
-  <i>Built with Django, PostgreSQL, Tailwind CSS, and a focus on bonding & belonging</i>
+  <i>Built with Django, SQLite, Tailwind CSS, and a focus on bonding & belonging</i>
 </p>

 ---